CodingAvenue/codestop-course-php-advance/content/INTRODUCTION.md

-**Requirements**: Have knowledge in Basic PHP programming, Intermediate PHP programming, and Object-oriented Programming in PHP.
+**Requirements**: Knowledge in Basic PHP programming, Intermediate PHP programming, and Object-oriented Programming in PHP.

 **Duration**: